jjwall/jjwall.github.io/resume.md

 <b>[Home](./)</b> | <b>[Projects](./projects.html)</b> | <b>Resume</b> | <b>[Blog](./blog.html)</b>
 * * *

+Below you can find a snapshot of my academic and professional endeavors.
+If you are interested in working with me or would like to see a copy of my actual resume, add and reach out to me on Discord (<b>Gizmolo#0001</b>).

 # Education
 ## UT Coding Bootcamp
 <i>Austin, TX, January 2017 - July 2017</i>